bryanchriswhite/BillLookup-Tests/README.md

 ### How They Work [ / will work]

-Each viewable has a `visibility` attribute; this will determine if and how (by default) the viewable will be displayed, along with it's respective bit of data.
+Each viewable has an `allowed_as_header` and an `allowed_as_label` attribute; these will determine if and how (by default) the viewable will be displayed, along with it's respective bit of data.
 For example, the `Name 1` viewable corresponds to the `name_1` field in a bill.
-If it's visibility is set to `show` (terrible I know, read TODO below), then the `Name 1` label and the `name_1` of the current bill will be visible only on that bills 'show' page.
-If visibility is set to 'header' then it will be visible in the results table (coming soon) but not on the 'show' page.
-Both is self-explanitory.
+If it's `allowed_as_label` is set to true but its `allowed_as_header` is set to false, then the `Name 1` label and the `name_1` of the current bill will be visible only on that bills 'show' page. `Name 1` won't show up as a header on the results table.
+If `allowed_as_header` is set to true but `allowed_as_label` is set to false then it will be visible in the results table (coming soon) but not on the 'show' page.
+If both are true then the viewable shows as a table header and on the bill 'show' page.

 There will be a distinction between what viewables are _allowed permission_ to be visible for and what viewables are _configured_ to be visible for.
 There will defaults for both which can be changed by a user with the appropriate role.
 If a user is not logged in, these changes (called _preferences_) will persist as long as the session.